rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-The simulator then computes the possible preimages of P under map\_to\_curve, i.e., elements u of F such that map\_to\_curve(u) == P (Tibouchi {{T14}} shows that this can be done efficiently for the Shallue-van de Woestijne and Simplified SWU maps, and Bernstein et al. show the same for Elligator 2).
+The simulator then computes the possible preimages of P under map\_to\_curve, i.e., elements u of F such that map\_to\_curve(u) == P (Tibouchi {{T14}} shows that this can be done efficiently for the Shallue-van de Woestijne and Simplified SWU maps, and Bernstein et al.&nbsp;show the same for Elligator 2).
 The simulator selects one such preimage at random and returns this value as the simulated output of the "inner" random oracle.